Home » Comprehensive Ranking System (CRS) for Express Entry

 • The candidates who receive the Invitation to Apply, must submit their complete profile and pay fees within 60 days.

-• The IRCC takes the final decision and processes the application within 6 months.
+• The IRCC takes the final decision and processes most complete Express Entry applications within 6 months or less.

-Thus, a higher Comprehensive Ranking System score enhances the chances of attaining Canadian permanent residency.
+Thus, a higher Comprehensive Ranking System score enhances the chances of attaining Canadian permanent residence.
 The maximum number of points that one can score is 1,200.
-Out of 1200, 600 points are core points, and the rest 600 points are additional points.
+The CRS includes core/human capital, spouse or common-law partner, and skill transferability factors, along with up to 600 additional points.

 Express Entry Applicants are Scored on the Basis